TosBoY/Onvif_With_Go_Baby_Steps/README.md

 ## Overview

-A full-stack system for configuring and monitoring ONVIF cameras.
+A full-stack system for configuring and monitoring ONVIF IP cameras using the ONVIF protocol.

-- **Backend:** Go (Gin) API for ONVIF camera control and configuration.
+- **Backend:** Go API for ONVIF camera control and configuration with stream validation
-- **Frontend:** React (Vite, Material-UI) for a modern, responsive UI.
+- **Frontend:** React (Vite, Material-UI) for a modern, responsive UI

 ## Features

-- Camera discovery and listing
+- Camera management (list, add, delete)
-- Video configuration (resolution, FPS, bitrate, H264 profile)
+- Video configuration (resolution, FPS)
-- Stream management (RTSP, profile switching)
-- Device info (manufacturer, model, firmware, serial)
+- VLC stream launching with direct RTSP URLs
+- Camera information display with status
-- Bulk configuration for multiple cameras
+- Batch configuration for multiple cameras
-- Basic network info display
+- Two-phase configuration with validation
+- Support for real and simulated (fake) cameras
+- Stream validation with FFprobe

 ## Getting Started